BHoM/documentation/docs/BHoM_oM/Structure_oM/Design-Results.md

 !!! tip

-	The `IImmutable` is not strictly required on the class definition as it's implicit from `IDesignResult` but it's clearer to state explicitly.
+	The `IImmutable` is not strictly required on the class definition as it's implicit from `DesignResult` but it's clearer to state explicitly.
 You can read from about [`IImmutable` here.](https://bhom.xyz/documentation/BHoM_oM/Base_oM/Interfaces/IImmutable/)

 #### Identifying results
 Specific results can be identified using a combination of `ObjectId`, `ResultCase`, `TimeStep`, `ModeNumber`.